freebasic/fbfrog/readme.txt

     - forward decls must be file-specific.
 Ideally they'd just be emitted exactly where needed anyways, not just at the top...

-* Renames can cause other renames to become unnecessary.
-Here we'll do an unnecessary rename:
-	#define A 1
-	struct UDT { int a; };
-	enum { a = 1 };
-  The field causes the #define to be renamed, so the enumconst doesn't have to be renamed anymore.
-This only happens because of the inter-namespace rename (due to the field/#define conflict) and because enumcontants are preferred over #defines when renaming.

 * Simplify CLI
   * string-based arg parsing, instead of tk/lex
   * Support -DFOO=1 and -I<path> options like gcc and for pkg-config,